You can display a full-width banner at the top of each page on your Five site.

 - If page banners are enabled, the Blog Page, Events Page, or Products Page banner displays.

 - If page banners aren't enabled, or if there is no page thumbnail, the site-wide banner image or color displays.

 How you adjust the banner height depends on what content displays over the banner, set by the Banner Content tweak.

 - Banner Content: Empty - Adjust the Banner Area Height tweak.
 This tweak doesn't affect mobile.

 - Banner Content: Page Title Description - Adjust the Banner Spacing tweak, or add extra spaces to the page description.

 - Banner Content: Site Title Logo Tagline - Adjust the Banner Spacing tweak.

 Hide all banners

-You can hide banners in desktop view by setting the Banner Area Height tweak to 0px.
+You can hide banners in desktop view by choosing Banner Content: Empty and setting the Banner Area Height tweak to 0px.
 However, this can cause issues on mobile.